turgunalievaa/CSC_makeup/README.md

 ❌ *I will not accept links unless you post information about who you are.*

 ❌ *I will not accept links if the work will be done without a fork.*

+❌ *Use terminal commands to make a solution.
+I wil not accept solutions that will be done without terminal.*

 ##

  ## Tasks: